divotkey/PahoMQTT/README.md

 - Eclipse Public License v2.0 (EPL-2.0)
 - Eclipse Distribution License v1.0 (EDL-1.0)

-You can find the respective license texts in the `third_party_licenses` folder.
+You can find the respective license texts in the `ThirdParty` folder.